Why Pakistani Dramas Are Gaining Global Popularity

 10. Demand for Subtitled and Dubbed Versions

-Due to their rising popularity, many Pakistani dramas are now being dubbed or subtitled in different languages, including Arabic, Turkish, and English.
+Due to their growing popularity, many Pakistani dramas are now being dubbed or subtitled in different languages, including Arabic, Turkish, and English.
 This linguistic adaptation has widened their audience base, making them more accessible to non-Urdu speakers.

 Conclusion